Business: Accounting (BUSA)

 BUSA 72 Bookkeeping - Accounting

 Analysis of financial data and preparation of managerial accounting reports using Excel software.
-Development of what-if formulas to be used as an aid in decision-making.
+The development of comprehensive analysis models using Microsoft Excel formulas, pivot tables, and pivot charts to summarize complex managerial accounting data into information for decision making.
 Includes manufacturing and consolidation worksheets, financial statement analysis, and statement of cash flows.
+The ability to demonstrate the use of presentation methods like Microsoft PowerPoint to effectively communicate analysis of managerial accounting information.

 BUSA 81 Work Experience in Accounting